-How to Study the Bible (part 1): Preparation and Observation
+How to Study the Bible (part 2): Interpretation and Application

 In part 1 of our crash course in how to study the Bible, we look at the foundational steps of fruitful Bible study: Preparation and Observation.